shravan-kuchkula/udacity-data-eng-proj2/README.md

 **pre-requisites**:
 - Docker and docker-compose must be running on your laptop.
 - You have credentials for source and destination S3 buckets.
 (Both are private buckets)
-- You need to have AWS Redshift cluster endpoint. [guide to create](https://shravan-kuchkula.github.io/create-aws-redshift-cluster/)
+- You need to have AWS Redshift cluster endpoint. [guide to create Redshift cluster using IaC](https://shravan-kuchkula.github.io/create-aws-redshift-cluster/)

 * **Step 1:** Once the requirements are met, launch Airflow on your laptop by running: `docker-compose up` from the location where `docker-compose.yml` is located.
 ```bash